menu

 Hartsburg is a tiny town located in the state of Missouri.
 With a population of 137 people and just one neighborhood, Hartsburg is the 532nd largest community in Missouri.
-Much of the housing stock in Hartsburg was built prior to World War II, making it one of the older and more historic towns in the country.
+Hartsburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Hartsburg real estate is some of the most expensive in Missouri, although Hartsburg house values don't compare to the most expensive real estate in the U.S.